netbox-community/netbox-operator/README.md

 4. In the prefix status fields you’ll be able to see the netbox URL of the resource.
 Login with the default `admin`/`admin` credentials to access the NetBox resources.

 Key information can be found in the yaml formatted output of these resources, as well as in the events and Operator logs.

+# Mixed usage of Prefixes

+Note that NetBox does handle the Address management of Prefixes separately from IP Ranges and IP Addresses.
+This is important to know when you plan to use the same NetBox Prefix as a parentPrefix for your IpAddressClaims, IpRangeClaims and PrefixClaims.

+Example:

+- Assume you use an existing empty NetBox Prefix "192.168.0.0/24" as the `.spec.parentPrefix` for your PrefixClaims, IpAddressClaims and IpRangeClaims.
+- You create a PrefixClaim with `.spec.prefixLength` of `/25`, NetBox Operator will assign "192.168.0.0/25"
+- You create a IpAddressClaim, NetBox Operator will assign "192.168.0.1/32".
+Important: NetBox ignores the Prefix in that case and will not return "192.168.0.129" as the first available IP!
+- You create a IpAddressClaim with `.spec.size` of `2`, NetBox Operator will assign "192.168.0.2/32" to "192.168.0.3/32".
+Important: NetBox ignores the Prefix in that case and will not return "192.168.0.129" as the first available IP!

+This means that you need to plan your automation carefully.
+As a rule of thumb:
+- If you plan mixed use of the same parentPrefix for both single IPs (/32s) as well as Prefixes (non /32s), use PrefixClaims for everything and avoid using IpRangeClaims and IpAddressClaims.
+- If you are in full control of a Prefix and you know it will only be used for assigning IP Addresses and IP Ranges, you can use IpAddressClaims and IpRangeClaims.
+- If you don't know what the parentPrefix is used for, avoid using IpAddressClaims and IpRangeClaims.

+The same applies if you use parentPrefixSelector with PrefixClaims.
+The above example is IPv4 based but will be the same with IPv6 equivalents.

 # Restoration from NetBox